dreamfactorysoftware/platform-wiki/setup-guide/archive/EmrEtlRunner-setup.md

 2. `continue_on_unexpected_error`, continue processing even on unexpected row-level errors, e.g. an input file not matching the expected CloudFront format.
 Off ("false") by default
 3. `storage_format`, can be "hive" or "non-hive".
 We discuss this further below

 `storage_format` is an important setting.
-If you choose "hive", then the SnowPlow event format outputted by EmrEtlRunner will be optimised to only work with Hive - you will **not** be able to load those event files into other database systems, such as Infobright (or eventually, Postgres, Google BigQuery, SkyDB et al).
-We believe that most people will want to load their SnowPlow events into other systems, so the default setting here is "non-hive".
+If you choose "hive", then the Snowplow event format outputted by EmrEtlRunner will be optimised to only work with Hive - you will **not** be able to load those event files into other database systems, such as Infobright (or eventually, Postgres, Google BigQuery, SkyDB et al).
+We believe that most people will want to load their Snowplow events into other systems, so the default setting here is "non-hive".

 #### snowplow